AdaCore/training_material/courses/spark_for_ada_programmers/labs/140_state_abstraction.lab.rst

    :color-red:`basics.ads:2:26: warning: no subprogram exists that can initialize abstract state "Basics.State"`

-   - We are not guaranteeing that the global data is initialized.
+   - We are not guaranteeing that the global data is initialized

-   - Write subprogram :ada:`Init_The_State` to initialize the global state.
+   - Write subprogram :ada:`Init_The_State` to initialize the global state

 .. container:: animate 3-